diabeney/diabeney/README.md

 Web Developer
 -------------

-A frontend web developer and I build web applications that users love!!I am actively looking for good opportunities to improve my skills and build a sustainable career in tech.
+A frontend web developer and I build web applications that users love!!I am actively looking for good opportunities to improve my skills.

 * 🌍  I'm based in Akosombo, Ghana
 * 🖥️  See my portfolio at [dbn-portfolio](https://dbn-portfolio.vercel.app/)